ritiknagdeve/MOVIE-HUB/README.md

 A web app build with Bootstrap, manual CSS and JavaScript (JQuery) using axios client for making requests and TMDb API to fetch Movie data.
 # How to run
 + clone the repository: *git clone https://github.com/ritiknagdeve/MOVIE-HUB.git*
-+ run index.html in any browser.
++ run *index.html* in any browser.
+*OR*
++ clone the repository: *git clone https://github.com/ritiknagdeve/MOVIE-HUB.git*
++ If you have node installed in system you can install live-server  using : "npm install live-server"
 # axios
-+ If you have node installed in system you can install axios using : npm install axios or can use axios cdn
++ If you have node installed in system you can install axios  using : *npm install axios*
++ OR you can use axios cdn.
 # Screenshots
-+ Main Page ->
++ Main Page
 <img width="952" alt="mainpage" src="https://user-images.githubusercontent.com/67960782/87724173-9a12ad00-c7d8-11ea-8e03-4a7b5fc75caf.PNG">

 + Main Page after searching for movie ->